Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 2 - Data Structures/README.md

 # Module 2: PHP Data Structures
 **Summary:**
 PHP Data Structures allow the Fellow to work with arrays and SPL data structures to write effient and effective code.
-The Fellow with this skill has a thorough understanding of PHP Data Structures and how to use
+The Fellow with this skill has a thorough understanding of PHP Data Structures and how to use them.

 ## **Outputs**
 ----------